HarrisonburgHighSchool/Programming-and-Game-Design/README.md

 6. Make another animation for your sprite (e.g., attack, jump, sit down)
 7. Make a projectile
 8. Create an item-collection animation
+9. Team up with a 'combat' or 'enemy behavior' coder and create animations for their systems

 # How to set up Teletype in Atom